markusbuchholz/ros2_moveit_manipulators/README.md

 3. Run in terminal 3,

-End-effector of the robot moves lineary (almost).
+Run following commands and the end-effector of the robot moves linearly (almost).

 ```bash